AlexIoannides/py-readme-snippets/spark.md

 ## Testing and Debugging Spark Jobs Using `start_spark`

 It is not pracital to test and debug Spark jobs by sending them to a cluster using `spark-submit` and examining stack traces for clues on what went wrong.
-A more productive workflow is to use an interactive console session (e.g. IPython) or a debugger (e.g. the Python dubugger in Visual Studio Code).
+A more productive workflow is to use an interactive console session (e.g. IPython) or a debugger (e.g. the `pdb` package in the Python standard library or the Python dubugger in Visual Studio Code).
 In practice, however, it can be hard to test and debug Spark jobs in this way, as they implicity rely on arguements that are sent to `spark-submit`, which are not available in a console or debug session.

 We wrote the `start_spark` function - found in `common/spark.py` - to facilitate the development of Spark jobs that are aware of the context in which they are being executed - i.e. as `spark-submit` jobs or within an IPython console, etc. The expected location of the Spark and job configuration parameters required by the job, is contingent on which execution context has been detected.
 The doscstring for `start_spark` gives the precise details,